gdos/TerminalApps/README.md

 ===============================================================
 ## Introduction
-TerminalApps contains games that run on OS-X and Gnu/Linux, but can also be built to run on any OS capable of installing the GNAT GPL Ada compiler.
+TerminalApps contains games that run on OS-X and Gnu/Linux, but can also be rebuilt to run on any OS capable of installing the GNAT GPL Ada compiler.

 Includes Pacman and 10 puzzle games that use ascii characters only:  trush(rush-hour), tslid(klotski), t7(flat7), taz(flatAZ), tsok(sokoban), tpan(panama), thio(hole-in-one), thio4(hole-in-one+4), t9(nine), tdd(dirty-dozen), tpac(Pacman).